jwb4335/jwb4335.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I’m a PhD candidate in Finance at the Fuqua School of Business, Duke University.

-Previously, I worked at Princeton Univesity and Harvard Business School as a Research Assistant.
 I have a BA in Philosophy, Politics, Economics and Sociology (PPES) from Trinity College, Dublin.

+Previously, I worked at Princeton University and Harvard Business School as a Research Assistant.

 [john.w.barry@duke.edu](mailto: john.w.barry@duke.edu)